nurse-the-code/basic-chatgpt-api-prompt-engineering/README.md

 ## Future Directions

 This project serves as a foundation and there are numerous ways in which it can be extended and improved.
 Here are some possible directions for future development:

+## Implement Text Streaming

+At present, the script holds off until the full response is fetched from the OpenAI API.
+This leads to a somewhat sluggish and disjointed user experience, particularly as we're leveraging the prowess of GPT-4 for output generation.
+To enhance the user experience, let's incorporate text streaming from OpenAI.
+This way, we can dynamically display the response in segments, in real-time as they are received from OpenAI.

 ### Convert to a Flask App with Material UI Frontend